Steve R. Coffey Artist Statement

 My paintings are mental snapshots.
 I don't paint from photographs and I seldom paint plein air.
 Essentially I gather what strikes me, file it away in my head and draw on it in my studio.
 These mental files I call ‘Memory Polaroids’ of which I think of as a mingling of what's around me with a subconscious inkling of perception of what was, similar to the otherworldly quality of a polaroid picture.
 This process offers me the freedom to step outside a more traditional palette into what I consider to be the real nature's abstraction.

 In the end I would hope that my work triggers the feeling of familiarity, that somewhere at sometime the viewer has seen or felt this; a familiar mystery that lives on the tip of the tongue.
-I would hope that my work is accessible for simply what it is; a painting left to interpretation with no tricks.
+I would hope that my work is accessible for simply what it is; a painting or song left to interpretation with no tricks.

 -Steve R. Coffey.